-From its new made-in-Japan MJ Series Rhoads, Dinky and Soloist models to its eye-catching new signature series guitars, Jackson has come out of the gate swinging in 2021.
-One thing's for sure: the cancelation of this year's physical NAMM show hasn't dulled the company's desire for market share.
+From its new made-in-Japan MJ Series Rhoads, Dinky and Soloist models to its eye-catching new signature series guitars, Jackson has had a strong first half of 2021.

-Jackson's electric guitar offerings often take center stage amongst its large product announcements, but we'd be remiss if we didn't bring to your attention its tasty new bass guitars, the Pro Series Spectra Bass and X Series Concert Bass CBXNT DX IV.
-Bit a mouthful that second one, we know, but we'll break it down for you below.
+Jackson's electric guitar offerings often take center stage amongst its large product announcements, but we'd be remiss if we didn't bring to your attention its tasty new bass guitars, the Pro Series Spectra Bass, X Series Concert Bass CBXNT DX IV and X Series Spectra Bass.

 It's Jackson's 40th anniversary, and the company looks to be celebrating with a bang.
 Let's dive in and take a closer look at the new bass models.